 An alternative to this rule would be to adopt the 2021 IECC code as is.
-The up-front cost of this alternative would likely be less than the proposed rule as the efficiency measures are less stringent, although the energy savings would be lower, resulting in a higher cost to the homeowner in the long run through added energy costs.
-Adopting no rule would mean significant lost opportunities with each home being built if those additional savings weren't captured through an improved energy code and also would violate the statutory requirement that the Department "Commissioner shall ensure that appropriate revisions are made promptly after the issuance of updated standards for residential construction under the IECC."
+The up-front cost of this alternative would likely be less than the proposed rule as the efficiency measures are less stringent, although the energy savings would also be lower, resulting in a higher cost to the homeowner in the long run through added energy costs.
+Adopting no rule would mean significant lost opportunities with each home built if those additional savings weren't captured through an Revised January 10, 2023 improved energy code.
+Adopting no rule would also run afoul of the statutory requirement under 30 V.S.A.
+Section 51 that the Department "Commissioner shall ensure that appropriate revisions are made promptly after the issuance of updated standards for residential construction under the IECC."